opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 *Optional information end*

-### Serial port device and GPIB device programming
+### Serial, GPIB, and VISA device programming

-The configuration of serial port devices and GPIB devices and he format of the commands to those devices was discussed in Sec.~\ref{sec:SerialOrGPIBClass}.
+The configuration of serial port devices, GPIB devices and VISA devices and the format of the commands to those devices was discussed in Sec.~\ref{sec:SerialOrGPIBClass}.
 Here we discuss some additional aspects concerning the different programming modes and better integration into the system.
 In the following "serial device" will be used as short name for both types of devices.

 Commands to serial devices can be used in direct output mode and in waveform generation mode.
 In waveform generation mode only output commands are allowed since the system can not wait for feedback.
 In direct output mode all types of commands are allowed.
 Synchronization of serial device commands with the sequence sent out through the national instruments cards is done by checking the progress of the waveform output from time to time.
 If the time comes close to the moment a serial device command needs to be sent, the software will stop doing anything else than checking the output progress.
 As soon as the output time has been reached the serial port command is sent.
 This usually works with a timing precision of better than 1\,ms. The computer will check the progress of waveform output again after the serial command has been sent.
 If the time laps is more than specified using the _Output->SetMaxSyncCommandDelay(0.01);_ command  in _CSequence::ConfigureHardware()_ (here 10 ms) an error message will be displayed.